 Viewing Party

 A viewing party will be held at Winthrop University.
-Contributors will have the option to read their work aloud before an audience of fellow writers, friends, and family.
-RSVP here.
+Contributors will have the option to read their work aloud before an audience of friends, family, and fellow artists.We're currently planning for our third Viewing Party!
+Check back later for updates.

 Submission Guidelines